graphql-crystal/graphql/README.md

 - GraphQL::Scalars::BigInt

-Custom scalars can be created by implementing from_json/to_json:
+Custom scalars are created by implementing from_json/to_json:

 ```crystal
 @[GraphQL::Scalar]